turnerlabs/character-finder/README.md

 <details>
 <summary>Training on Other Characters</summary>

 * Make a new directory in the character-finder/characters folder and name it the character.
+For example <br>
-For example ` mkdir characters/foobar `
+	` mkdir characters/foobar `
 * Save all images of that character in that directory